UKCloud/documentation/articles/vmware/vmw-faq.md

 UKCloud doesn't provide SSL certificates, but you can use your existing ones.

-Some government secure networks (such as PSN and N3/HSCN) provide SSL certificates as part of their service.
+Some government secure networks (such as PSN and HSCN) provide SSL certificates as part of their service.

 ### Do you offer load balancing?